 Cooperation with the World Bank and the European Bank for Reconstruction and Development (EBRD)

-The President of NBP is Poland's representative among the authorities of the World Bank and the European Bank for Reconstruction and Development.
+The Governor of NBP is Poland's representative among the authorities of the World Bank and the European Bank for Reconstruction and Development.

 Narodowy Bank Polski formulates Poland's position with regard to the most important issues discussed by the World Bank and the EBRD.
 Representatives of NBP take part in annual meetings of the World Bank Group and in EBRD meetings.